ahzng/MemeAI/README.md

 ## Conclusion/Future Work

-- interactive feature
+- Plans to to implement an interactive feature where the user can draw their own images will be made.
-- rgb
+- PLans to extend image complexity by introducing RGB pixels.